Getting Through the “Dark Wood” of a Quarter Life Crisis

 To navigate and overcome your life crisis, it requires you to be very intentional in your understandings and your execution.
 Here’s a few things you can start putting into play immediately:

-1. Accept the Liminal Space
+1. Embrace the Liminal Space

 During periods of transition, there is a time period called “liminality”, often referred to as the “liminal space”.
 According to Very Well Mind: